nationalarchives/tdr-scripts/terraform/restore-database/README.md

 ## Update the Terraform state to match restored DB instance

+**Note**: Before making Terraform state changes take a backup copy of the existing TDR environment state from the AWS S3 state bucket.

-Update the Terraform environments state to match with the restored DB instance
+Update the Terraform environments state to match with the restored DB instance.

+In your local `tdr-terraform-environments` repo:
+1. Update your AWS credentials with TDR Management account credentials
-1. Remove old DB instance from Terraform state: `terraform rm module.{database module name}.aws_db_instance.db_instance`
+2. Remove old DB instance from Terraform state: `terraform state rm module.{database module name}.aws_db_instance.db_instance`
-2. Import the restored DB instance into the Terraform state: `terraform import module.{database module name}.aws_db_instance.db_instance {DB instance id}`
+3. Import the restored DB instance into the Terraform state: `terraform import module.{database module name}.aws_db_instance.db_instance { restored DB instance id}`
-3. Remove old random identifier from Terraform state: `terraform rm module.{database module name}.random_string.identifier_string`
+4. Remove old random identifier from Terraform state: `terraform state rm module.{database module name}.random_string.identifier_string`
-4. Import the new random identifier into the Terraform state: `terraform import module.{database module name}.aws_db_instance.db_instance {random identifier id}`
+5. Import the new random identifier into the Terraform state: `terraform import module.consignment_api_database.random_string.identifier_string { restored random identifier id - this can be found in the local Terraform state file created when applying the restore Terraform }`
-5. Run Terraform apply.
-This will cause the DB instance to rename which will mean the Terraform apply will eventually error
+6. Run Terraform apply.
+This will cause the DB instance to rename.
-6. Run Terraform apply again and the Terraform should fully apply as it will pick up the newly renamed restore DB instance
+7. Run Terraform apply again and the Terraform should fully apply as it will pick up the newly renamed restored DB instance
-7. Run Terraform apply again to ensure the state is stable, ie there are no longer changes appearing for the restore DB instance
+8. Run Terraform apply again to ensure the state is stable, ie there are no longer changes appearing for the restored DB instance
+9. Restart the ECS task  again so it picks up the new stable DB instance.

 ## Cleanup SSM Parameter store and policies
-Once the system is up and running with the new database snapshot, the newly created ssm parameter and policies will need to be deleted.
+Once the system is up and running with the new database snapshot, the temporarily created ssm parameter and policies will need to be deleted.
 * Delete the `RestoredDbAccessPolicyIntg` policy
 * Delete the `/{env}/{database}/database/url` ssm parameter
+* If relevant delete the old version of the DB